Rupert sets 5 day patriotic celebration

 The parade alone, this year themed “Small Town American Spirit,” draws about 20,000 people to Rupert each year, Telleria said.

-Several other events like a car show, pickleball tournament, walk, run and bike race and a special play at the Wilson Theatre will coincide with the patriotic celebration at the park.
+Several other events such as a car show, pickleball tournament, walk, run and bike race and a special play at the Wilson Theatre will coincide with the patriotic celebration at the park.

 At the Minidoka County Fairgrounds the community will also gather to watch the children compete in rodeo events.